renatawong/renatawong.github.io/_pages/join-us.md

 ---

 ## Prospective teaching assistants
-See the tab "Teaching" at [https://renatawong.github.io/teaching/](https://renatawong.github.io/teaching/)
+Teaching assistant positions are sometimes available; please see the “Teaching” tab at [https://renatawong.github.io/teaching/](https://renatawong.github.io/teaching/) for current opportunities and details.
+Please note that serving as a teaching assistant does not automatically imply membership in the lab.

 ---